hMsats/bash_shell_script_download_and_compile_bitcoin_core_on_ubuntu/README.md

 Don't forget `chmod +x maken.sh` before execution.
 All Bitcoin Core tests are run.

-The necessary packages are installed and the appropriate berkeley-db is downloaded and compiled.
+The necessary packages are installed and the appropriate berkeley-db version is downloaded and compiled.

 Bitcoin Core is downloaded from https://bitcoincore.org.